dwhswenson/software_testing/1_flow/README.md

 To run the tests, you can use:

-* `nosetests`: just run the tests directly
+* `py.test`: just run the tests directly
-* `nosetests -v`: output the name of each test as it runs
+* `py.test -v`: output the name of each test as it runs
-* `nosetests -s`: show the output (from stdout) with each test
+* `py.test -s`: show the output (from stdout) with each test

 The first way to run it is what you'll often do.
 The second way is useful to see *which* test raises an error, if you have problems, and is how we run in when we run regression tests as part of our continuous integration script.
-In this particular example, one of the things to rememver from the second way is that the order in which tests are run is not guaranteed, so you shouldn't have side effects in tests.
+In this particular example, one of the things to remember from the second way is that the order in which tests are run is not guaranteed, so you shouldn't have side effects in tests.
 The third way of running it is useful when debugging tests, but here is primarily to help you understand the order